prabhu43/cka-exam/artifacts/section-2/07-multiple-scheduler.md

 ```
 - Use `pod.spec.schedulerName` to assign the pod to particular scheduler

+> Note: `--leader-elect=false` is important.
+Or else scheduler will be waiting for other scheduler to become available and this is prevent from scheduling the pods

 ```
 # Show events with scheduler info
 k get events -o wide